"Illness is just part of our life, not all. There are plenty of interesting and meaningful events for us to explore.”

 The aim of establishing the Sheltered Workshop was to provide PIRs with work training that incorporated the elements of productivity, work remuneration and social rehabilitation in the hope of nurturing their working habits and realizing their working potential whereas the ultimate goal rests on enabling them to join the Supported Employment Service or open employment.
 Our first industrial Sheltered Workshop was set up at a male halfway house in 1968.
 In light of the development in Hong Kong economy, the Sheltered Workshop has also transformed from material processing and packaging to a production mode that is more diversified, more adaptive to the economic development and more attuned to the different needs of PIR.
 Nowadays, we have 3 industrial sheltered workshops providing training such as handicraft production, sewing, wood work, letter processing, packaging, organic soybean product production, organic product processing, cleaning, catering and retailing training etc. Each sheltered workshop has a capacity to serve 140 to 190 PIRs.

-With a staff team comprising of workshop manager, caseworkers and instructors, sheltered workshops endeavored to enhance the individuals’ strengths and confidence through work preparation.
+With a staff team comprising of managers, social workers, nurses, workshop instructors, etc., the sheltered workshops provide recovery-oriented service, diversified approaches and interventions.
 We provide the following services:

 - Community integrated vocational training in a specially designed work environment;

-- Diversified vocational training activities including bakery, sewing, wood work production, handicraft, retailing, catering, soy bean production and organic vegetables and herbs planting etc. ;
+- Multidimensional income-generating vocational training activities including packaging, car beauty services, sewing, wood work production, handicraft, retailing, catering, organic food production, organic vegetables and herbs planting etc.;

-We provide vocational training to the people in recovery or people with disabilities with the following criteria:
+Sheltered workshops provide services for people in recovery of mental illness or people with other disabilities with the following criteria:

 - Aged 15 or above;